Hello readers! In this post, we’ll discuss the different types of ships and their applications with illustrations.

 # 4 Finishing Vessels

-The total number of fishing vessels in the world in 2016 was approximately 4.6 million.
+The total number of fishing vessels worldwide in 2016 was approximately 4.6 million.
 It is difficult to estimate as they range in size from small dinghies to large charter cruisers and, unlike commercial fishing vessels, are often not dedicated solely to fishing.
 Fishing vessels are mainly classified into two types which are trawlers and non-traveling vessels.

 #5 Gas Carriers